 1. The median incomes of males in each state of the United States, including the District of Columbia and Puerto Rico, are given in Example 2.2.9 ("Median income of," 2013).
-Create a frequency distribution, relative frequency distribution, and cumulative frequency distribution using 7 classes.
+Create a frequency distribution, relative frequency distribution using 7 classes.